 The NACC investigates allegations of serious or systemic corrupt conduct within the Commonwealth public sector.
 This includes conduct that occurred before or after it was established.

-- Conduct of any person that adversely affects a public official’s honest or impartial exercise of powers or performance of official duties
+- any person that adversely affects a public official’s honest or impartial exercise of powers or performance of official duties

-- Conduct of a public official that involves a breach of public trust
+- a public official that involves a breach of public trust

-- Conduct of a public official that involves abuse of office
+- a public official that involves abuse of office

-- Conduct of a public official or former public official that involves the misuse of documents or information they have gained in their capacity as a public official.
+- a public official or former public official that involves the misuse of documents or information they have gained in their capacity as a public official.

 Find more information about corrupt conduct.